Enter the link below for a chance to win access to High-Performance Preparation:

 Or may involve multiple joints and structures - video below:

-Overall, during off-season training (especially in the early part), more general means that target the underpinning neural, cellular and mechanical properties are emphasized - we're trying to build a larger battery in the off-season...so the system (a player's body) can withstand the various on-court training demands.
+Overall, during off-season training (especially in the early part), more general means that target the underpinning neural, cellular and mechanical properties are emphasized - we're trying to build a larger battery during this time period...so the system (a player's body) can withstand the various on-court training demands.

 Finally, the aim of this introductory post was to highlight the various qualities that are important during an off-season program for tennis and how different training means can influence their development.
-In next week’s post, we’ll take a closer look at specific examples - this will include a weekly overview and the structure of an entire cycle.
+In part 2 of this series we take a closer look at specific examples - this includes a weekly overview and the structure of an entire cycle.